kssim/til/Python/avoid_float_conversion_automatically_when_division.md

-# Aovid float conversion automatically when division
+# Avoid float conversion automatically when division
 When dividing an int value, **Python3** automatically converts to a float.
 In this case, if you divide the result into an int and work on it, you might get unintended results.
 The way to avoid this is simple.
 You can use the **"//"** operator instead of the **"/"** operator when dividing.